unthoughts/unthoughts.github.io/_posts/2025-07-26-blurb-on-derivatives.md

 * Evidently Alice wants USD because that is her denomination for the forwards contract.
 * Instead of writing and selling the forward contract, Alice could hang on to her 1 BTC.
 But waiting incurs a *risk*: she does not know the future BTC/USD exchange rate.
 Her 1 BTC may be worth less than 100K USD at the expiration date.
 * Alice wishes to transfer this risk to another party at some cost.
-She is willing to sell the contract for 1000 USD.
-A buyer is someone who is willing to pay 1000 USD upfront due to a belief that BTC will sufficiently appreciate relative to USD at strike price.
+She is willing to sell the contract.
+A buyer is willing to pay due to a belief that BTC will sufficiently appreciate relative to USD at strike price.
 What does "sufficiently" mean?
-At least enough to justify the opportunity cost of paying the 1000 USD upfront.
+At least enough to justify any opportunity costs involved.
 * Note Alice need not require 100K USD upfront.
 Such terms would impose severe opportunity cost on buyers, since they'd be parting from their 100K USD long before the expiration date.

 One should not confuse facilitators of the risk market with its participants.